wjenh/pidp1-mods/Docs/UsingAM1.md

 Subsequent declarations will be held until the next variables or constants constants.

-If no directive is given, any variables and constants will be written at the end of the program, the location when the start directive is given.
+If no directive is given, any variables and constants will be written at the end of the program, the location where the start directive is given.
+This might not place these where you want, so using the directives is advised.

 The location counter is updated appropriately after either directive.